Protracted Italian political deadlock might impact euro economy, says ECB's Draghi

 “This is not to underestimate the fact that protracted instability may undermine confidence, and as I said before anything that undermines confidence has a negative effect on both inflation and outlook.”

-The anti-system 5-Star movement established itself as by far Italy’s most popular party while the center-right coalition won most seats, led by the eurosceptic, anti-migrant League.
+The anti-system 5-Star movement established itself as by far Italy’s most popular party while the centre-right coalition won most seats, led by the eurosceptic, anti-migrant League.